-Below is the statement that has been signed onto by journalists and media workers around the world demanding that the Media Entertainment and Arts Alliance (M.E.A.A) , the Australian trade union that covers journalists and to which Julian Assange is a lifetime member, start to actively campaign in his defense.
-More on the background and political aims of this statement can be read at classconscious.org.
+Below is the statement that has been signed onto by journalists and media workers around the world demanding that the Media Entertainment and Arts Alliance (M.E.A.A) , the to which Julian Assange is a lifetime member, start to actively campaign in his defence.

-They have published on their website a letter from the M.E.A.A to the Australian and U.K governments calling on them to publicly oppose the extradition of Assange to the U.S. The letter states:
+I acknowledge and welcome that in the days after Julian Assange’s arrest the MEAA have published on their website a letter to the Australian and U.K governments calling on them to publicly oppose the extradition of Assange to the U.S. The letter states:

 “MEAA is concerned that Mr Assange is facing possible extradition to the United States regarding WikiLeaks’ publication of US government files nine years ago.
 We believe a prosecution of WikiLeaks’ personnel will have a chilling effect on the public’s right to know what governments do in the name of their citizens.”